gbeserra95/devinhouse-solar-energy-backend/README.md

 ## Installation

-1. Build the database docker container `docker-compose up -d`
+1. Run the database `docker-compose up -d`

-2. Access the Web Api project directory `cd src/DEVinHouse.SolarEnergy.Api`
+2. Change directory `cd src/DEVinHouse.SolarEnergy.Api`

-3. Run the application `dotnet run`
+3. Run `dotnet run`

 ## How to use

 1. Access `https://localhost:7116/swagger` on your web browser.

-2. To authenticate, hit the Authorize button and paste the token received after log in as `Bearer {TOKEN}`.
+2. To authenticate, hit the Authorize button and paste the token received after loggin in `Bearer {TOKEN}`.

 ## License